 Service Discovery and Load Balancing

 Load balancing and especially service discovery has always been complicated and required some skills to set up.
 Both can be achieved in Kubernetes with a Service.
-This service takes all requests for an application (often a microservice) and load balances this request to all available pods.
-Further down, I will show how to deploy an application to three pods and use the Service to load balance between these pods.
+This Service object takes all requests for an application (often a microservice) and load balances the request to an available pods.
+Further down, I will show how to deploy an application with three pods and use the Service to load balance between those pods.

 Kubernetes supports two deployment modes out-of-the-box: rolling deployments and blue-green deployments.
 Requests are only routed to new pods, once they are marked as running.
 K8s checks this by using readiness probes.
 They work the same way as health probes, except that they are only used to check if a pod is ready to serve requests.

 The rolling deployment mode starts a new pod and once this one is running, it deletes an old one.
 This process is repeated until all old pods are replaced.
 You can configure how many pods you want to replace at the same time.
 This deployment mode is the default.